>> Tests & Exam

 SAT Prep & Practice Tests

-The SAT is a globally recognized college admission test that lets you show colleges what you know and how well you can apply that knowledge.
+The SAT is a college admission test (mostly used in North America).
 It tests your knowledge of reading, writing and math.

 Each section receives a score on the scale of 200-800.
 All scores are multiples of 10.